Pastor Matt George

 Matt was originally born in Mobile, Alabama in the Unites States.
 He moved to Australia when he was 19 years to marry his High School sweet heart, who was originally from Australia.
 This story is too long to write here but feel free to chat to Matt about this if you are interested.

-Matt has been married to Kimberley George since 2009 and they have 3 amazing kids [Caleb (10yrs), Gideon(5yrs), and Esther (2yrs].
+Matt has been married to Kimberley George since 2009 and they have 3 amazing kids [Caleb (12yrs), Gideon(7yrs), and Esther (4yrs)].
 Family is an important aspect of Matt’s life and he believes churches need to partner with families to impact the next generation.

-Matt upon moving to Australia began study with TAFE and obtained a Duel Diploma in Youth Work & Children, Youth, and Family Intervention.
+Matt upon moving to Australia began study with TAFE and obtained a Diploma in Youth Work & Children, Youth, and Family Intervention.
 During this study Matt also obtained a Cert 4 in Christian Ministries & Theologies.
-Matt is now currently studying to obtain his Bachelor Degree in Theology through ACOM and is less than 6 units from completing this study.
+Matt has also completed a Bachelor of Theology Degree with ACOM.

-Matt has worked a number of different jobs in his time and the most relevant work for his current role was with SU QLD and HumeRidge Church of Christ.
+Matt has worked several different jobs in his time and the most relevant work for his current role was with SU QLD and HumeRidge Church of Christ.

 For the past 8 years Matt has worked as a Chaplain with SU QLD and has worked in a couple different schools which include the following: Greenmount SS, Pilton SS, Darling Heights SS, and Nobby SS.
 Over the 8 years Matt has always worked, in some capacity, at Nobby SS.
 This role has helped Matt see the value of communities coming together to support one another through their unique life journeys’.